 Applications have been recently updated to online forms.
 Please ensure you submit an updated application, previous versions will not be accepted.

 Outdoor water use can account for up to 50% of water use in the summer.
 Reduce or eliminate grass to reduce your outdoor water use.
-Receive a 50% rebate on the purchase of rock, artificial turf, rubber mulch, and hardscape (concrete slabs do not qualify) to a maximum of $100.
+Receive a 50% rebate on the purchase of rock, drought tolerant ground cover (micro clover, lawn replacement blends), artificial turf, rubber mulch, and hardscape (concrete slabs do not qualify) to a maximum of $100.

 The lawn alternative rebate is available for homes with and without existing landscaping.

 Material must be purchased in the current calendar year to be eligible for a rebate.